TheAsphaltDevil/github-gitless-sync-memfix/README.md

 Obsidian git worked well, up until my vault got moderately sized.
 Then it would crash when redownloading all the notes.

-There is no fix for this in obsidian git, so I tried another plugin, github-gitless-sync.
+There is no fix for this in obsidian git, so I tried another plugin: github-gitless-sync.

 This plugin too had a crashing issue when vaults got too large.